offby1/django-simple-deploy/docs/contributing/development_environment.md

 # Setting Up a Development Environment

-Setting up a development environment will let you make changes to `simple_deploy`, and deploy test projects using your version of `simple_deploy`.
+Setting up a development environment will let you make changes to `django-simple-deploy`, and deploy test projects using your version of `django-simple-deploy`.
 If your work improves the project, you can make a Pull Request and we'll review your changes to see if they're ready to be merged into the main project.

 If you're doing any significant work, please open an issue and communicate with the rest of the team first.
 This project is evolving steadily, and we don't want to see people do a bunch of work that conflicts with other work that's being done, and can't end up being merged to the main project.